Liverpool Hope University: The present-day university

 Hope achieved taught degree awarding powers in 2002, and three years later was awarded university status, becoming Liverpool Hope University.
 Research degree awarding powers and full independence followed in 2009.

 Campuses

 The university has two teaching campuses.
-The larger of these (though still small, with a built area occupying around 30 acre) is Hope Park in Childwall, in the vicinity of Childwall Woods and Calderstones Park.
-The second campus is Creative Campus, closer to Liverpool city centre, and hosts the School of Creative and Performing Arts.
+The larger of these is Hope Park in Childwall and hosts the Liverpool Hope Business School, the School of Law and Criminology, the School of Humanities, the School of Education, the School of Social Sciences, the School of Health and Sport Sciences, the School of Computer Science and the Environment and the School of Psychology.
+The second campus, Creative Campus, is located in Everton and is home to the School of Creative and Performing Arts.

-The university has a residential-only campus, Aigburth Park, in St Michael's, approximately three miles from the city centre and Hope Park.
+The university has a residential campus, Aigburth Park, in St Michael's, approximately 3 mi from Liverpool's city centre and Hope Park.

-The university also has an outdoor education centre, Plas Caerdeon.
+The university also has an outdoor education centre in Snowdonia, North Wales, Plas Caerdeon.